 "Self-care is not selfish; you cannot serve from an empty glass."

 At Ahma & Co, we understand the fundamental truth that while motherhood is inexplicably beautiful and rewarding, it requires an astonishing amount of energy.
 Perhaps, this is even more true for those embarking on single motherhood.
 Our mission is to ensure that every mother- whether solo or accompanied- makes the transition into motherhood with confidence, joy, and comfort by providing the right resources, education, and community.
-To learn more about what we do, click here.
+To learn more about us, visit this page for our services.